- CLASS: Aves (Birds)

-Today, our collection includes great horned and screech owls as well as Eurasian eagle-owls and milky eagle-owls.
-Most of our owls live in off-exhibit areas and are used in our animal shows and presentations, where guests can learn fun facts about these amazing birds and perhaps see one fly overhead.
-At the San Diego Zoo Safari Park’s Condor Ridge habitat, there is an exhibit of burrowing owls, a local yet little-known species.
-As burrowing owls are active during the day, chances are pretty good that you’ll see them out and about!
+Today, we have great horned and screech owls as well as Eurasian eagle-owls and milky eagle-owls.
+Most of our owls live in off-view areas and interact with educators and animal care specialists who introduce them to guests who learn fun facts about these amazing birds and perhaps see one fly overhead.
+At the San Diego Zoo Safari Park’s Condor Ridge habitat, there is burrowing owl habitat.
+Bburrowing owls are active during the day, and chances are pretty good that you’ll see them out and about!

 Milky eagle-owl: The Safari Park’s milky eagle-owl brothers are named Hinckley and Thatcher.
 They hatched one week apart to the same parents at Zoo Atlanta in 2006 and arrived here when they were four and five weeks old.
 They weigh almost 4 pounds (1,700 grams) and fly over the audience during the Park’s Frequent Flyers bird show.
 The brothers are also part of the Park’s up-close Animal Encounters program, as they really enjoy being with people.
-Hinckley likes to play with rocks, and he has his special rock that he carries around in his enclosure.
-Sometimes his trainers have to wait for him to put it down so he can fly in the show.
+Hinckley likes to play with rocks, and he has his special rock that he carries around in his habitat.
+Sometimes animal behavior specialists have to wait for him to put it down, so he can fly in the show!
 Thatcher traveled to New York City to be featured on CBS This Morning.

 Eurasian eagle-owl: The Zoo’s Eurasian eagle-owl is named Einstein; she was named before we learned she was a female!
-Einstein talks to her trainers by utilizing several different calls, chirps, and hoots.
-Weighing just under 5 pounds (2.2 kilograms), Einstein is very close to her trainers and even allows them to pet her (on her terms, of course).
+Einstein talks to her animal behavior specialists with several different calls, chirps, and hoots.
+Weighing just under 5 pounds (2.2 kilograms), Einstein is very close to her animal behavior specialists and even allows them to pet her (on her terms, of course).
 She loves a great shower from the garden hose on warm days!